 Evan Krauss, a founding partner of Gray Krauss Sandler Des Rochers LLP, concentrates his practice on music, film, television and new media.

-In his music practice, Evan negotiates recording and publishing agreements with major and independent record/publishing companies, as well as having significant experience handling master/synch licensing agreements, touring agreements, management agreements, and sponsorship and branding agreements.
-In addition to his work with recording artists, Evan also represents songwriters, producers, music composers and production companies.
+In his music practice, Evan negotiates recording and publishing agreements with major and independent record/publishing companies.
+He has significant experience handling master/synch licensing agreements, touring agreements, management agreements, and sponsorship and branding agreements.
+In addition to recording artists, Evan also represents songwriters, producers, music composers and production companies.

 In his film and television practice, Evan handles all aspects of production, including financing agreements, life story rights, screenplay acquisition agreements, writer agreements, producer agreements, director agreements, actor agreements, sales agency agreements and distribution agreements.
 Evan also represents film and television writers, creators, directors, producers, production companies and financiers.

-Evan has been a repeated lecturer at various NYSBA-sponsored events, speaking in both the music and film industries.
+Evan is a frequent lecturer at NYSBA-sponsored events, speaking on both the music and film industries.
 Prior to founding the firm, he was a senior associate with the law firm formerly known as Leibowitz Roberts & Ritholz.
 Evan received his bachelor’s degree from The University at Albany (1992) and his law degree from St. John’s University School of Law (1995).